Fridavhaf/MyShop/README.md

-# MyShop – ASP.NET Core MVC Project
+# MyShop: MVC Project using the ASP.NET Core

 ## Project Overview
-This project is a simple online shop developed as part of the **ITPE3200 Web Applications** course.
+This project is a simple online shop developed as part of the ITPE3200 Web Applications course.
-It demonstrates core ASP.NET Core MVC concepts and best practices for structuring a maintainable web application.
+It demonstrates core ASP.NET Core MVC concepts, best practices for structuring a maintainable web application, and basic database integration with SQLite using Entity Framework Core.

 The project includes:
 - **Table View:** Displays products in a tabular format.